fernandojunior/readme-page/README.md

     `virtualenv env && source env/bin/activate`

-2. Run `pip install readme-page` to install the script.
+2. `pip install readme-page` to install the script.

-3. Run `readme-page` to create your repository GitHub Page.
+3. `readme-page` to create your repository GitHub Page.

 4. Checkout the repository page at `http://<your_github_username>.github.io/<repository_name>`